 The house was first offered for sale in the fall of 2019 with the deed restriction that the property could not be subdivided.
 With no sale forthcoming, the restriction was lifted; on July 23, 2020, the Times-Picayune/New Orleans Advocate website reported in its review of Orleans Parish property transfers for the week of June 22 that the house and its grounds had just been sold to Crescent City Developers for $1,850,000.
 Partial demolition of the building was underway within weeks toward a goal of lot reconfiguration to accommodate as many as five new residences on the lot; priced at $850,000, the narrowed original residence was placed on the market on September 22, 2020, as an otherwise unrenovated five-bedroom, four-bath house.
 A year later, five new cookie-cutter residences in a trending Greek Revival–Revival double-gallery style—arguably out of place in this part of town—had been erected alongside the much-modified original 925 Burdette Street.
 With no takers as an unrenovated property, 925 received a slick if seemingly cosmetic makeover and in mid 2022 was on the market for $2,249,000.
 In the Garden District, maybe.
 The house sold for a more realistic $1,625,000 in March 2023.

-Despite having lost its 120-year-old physical context, 925 Burdette Street is still an attractive house,
+Despite having lost its 120-year-old physical context, 925 Burdette Street remained for a time an attractive house.
+A version of the undulating picket fence and arched gate of its early years

 Front-door symmetry, seen circa 1930, and unchanged for 90 years